 BEYOND THE BASICS

-Breanna Rodriguez (77 Words)
+Breanna Age and age segment needed(77 Words)

 Breanna Rodriguez attends our after-school program at The Lexington Academy in East Harlem, learning about current events and engaging in other enrichment activities.
 Last spring, the murder of Black Americans weighed heavy on her mind.
 She created posters, and then went further to organize a march supporting Black Lives Matter, attracting neighbors, teachers, and Bronx community leaders.
 Since then, she has been invited to speak at a march in Central Park, and plans to continue her activism.